 You can’t exclude things such as domestic services (maids, gardeners), mortgage principal and interest, or home improvements.

-If you operate a business in a foreign country and use the FEIE to reduce your tax liability, it may be worth comparing the tax advantages of Puerto Rico’s Act 20 for services businesses.
-Eligible businesses pay a corporate tax rate of just 4% and distributions from earnings and profits are 100% tax exempt.
+If you operate a business in a foreign country and use the FEIE to reduce your tax liability, it may be worth comparing the tax advantages of Puerto Rico’s Act 60 for export services businesses.
+Eligible businesses pay a corporate tax rate of just 4%, and dividends are 100% tax exempt.

-Act 20 approaches income tax from the opposite perspective of the FEIE.
+Act 60’s Export Services tax incentive approaches income tax from the opposite perspective of the FEIE.
 In other words, you pay yourself a reasonable salary, and everything else is taxed at the 4% corporate rate.
-You don’t pay U.S. income tax on your salary, although it is subject to Puerto Rico’s income tax system.
+As a bona fide resident of Puerto Rico, you don’t pay U.S. income tax on your salary, although you must pay Puerto Rican income tax on it.

-With FEIE, you exclude the first $105,900 from U.S. income tax and pay your regular rate on earnings above that amount.
+With FEIE, you exclude the first $107,600 of foreign-earned income from your U.S. income tax and pay your regular rate on any earnings above that amount.

-If you have a service-based business (consulting, creative services, professional services, data processing, call centers, import-export, or trading, for example), you may be surprised at the financial advantages available under Puerto Rico’s Act 20.
+If you have a service-based business (consulting, creative services, professional services, data processing, call centers, import-export, or trading, for example), you may be surprised by the financial advantages available under Puerto Rico’s Export Services Act.